AETHERWING eMOTORSPORTS // OPS

 10.2 Handoff Procedures

-• Heads Up: Just let the next driver know you're pitting a lap before you come in.
+• Heads Up: Let the next driver know when you are pitting.

 10.3 Stint Logic